 Men in the ’60s were so fashionable.
 They had a particular attire which included a solid button-down shirt or short sleeve plaid pattern shirt.

 For bottoms, they had high waist long-length shorts.
 This 60’s outfit idea included tall sport socks and loafer shoes.
 For accessorizing they only had woven belts.

 Are you a teenager?
 Or are you looking for your teenager?
 You both can surely relate.
 Fashion for teenagers in the 60s was not so different from their dad’s fashion.

 They used to wear button-down striped or plaid shirts or polo shirts.
 For bottoms, they used to select neutral pants with white socks and a pair of loafers for school or college.

-While on the weekend they used to select the casual dressing which included jeans with a button-down shirt or a striped t-shirt.
+While on the weekend they used to select the casual dressing which included jeans with a button-down shirt or a Black Tape short Neck T-shirt.